 All AFS students must stay with your assigned host family throughout the program.
-Overnights with friends or natural parents (should they come to visit) is NOT allowed.
+Staying overnight or sleepover is considered serious offence by AFS which is NOT allowed.

 Frequently Asked Questions

 Q: Will anyone meet me at the airport?

 A: Yes.
 AFS Staff and/or Volunteers will meet you at the airport.